SkyStar Wheel: History

 The ride first opened on March 29, 2018, in Louisville, Kentucky's Waterfront Park for the 2018 Kentucky Derby, Thunder Over Louisville, and Waterfront Wednesday season opener.
 It remained open until May 6, 2018.
 The base rent paid by the operator to the park was US$25,000 or 5% of gross profits, whichever was greater.

 It moved to the Waterside District in downtown Norfolk, Virginia, and opened on May 19, 2018, where it operated until August 19, 2018.

 The wheel was scheduled to open at the Banks alongside the Ohio River in Cincinnati, Ohio, on August 31, 2018, but was delayed until September 1, 2018, due to weather.
 It opened to help celebrate the Banks' ten-year anniversary and was located across from the National Underground Railroad Freedom Center.
 The wheel remained open at this location until March 1, 2020.
 On July 2, 2019, it was announced that the owners planned to return to the area and install a permanent 180 ft observation wheel set to open by March 5, 2021.
 However, the company indicated in December 2020 they had put the plans on hold due to the COVID-19 pandemic.

-The wheel arrived at the Music Concourse within San Francisco's Golden Gate Park on March 15, 2020, and completed assembly on March 21 as an attraction to celebrate the park's 150th anniversary.
+The wheel arrived at the Music Concourse in San Francisco's Golden Gate Park on March 15, 2020, and was completed on March 21 as an attraction to celebrate the park's 150th anniversary.
 While that celebration was cancelled due to the COVID-19 pandemic, the observation wheel opened on October 21, 2020, under a one-year contract.
 The contract was later extended an additional year to help the operator recoup their lost costs from the pandemic.
 It closed on October 22, 2023, to relocate to nearby Fisherman's Wharf in time for the 2023 Asia-Pacific Economic Cooperation summit.

 Since November 13, 2023, it has been operating in San Francisco's Fisherman's Wharf.